devops329/devops/instruction/jwtPizza/jwtPizza.md

 JWT Pizza provides the valuable service of exchanging BitCoin for virtual pizzas that are represented by a cryptographically signed token ([JWT](https://jwt.io/introduction)).
 JWT Pizza also provides the opportunity to create a franchise and cash in on the 🍕 virtual pizza craze.

-An external contracted application team has written the code for the application and you are in charge of the QA and DevOps roles for writing the tests, deploying to, and managing the production environment.
+An external contracted application team has written the code for the application and you are in charge of the QA and DevOps roles for writing the tests, deploying to, and managing the production and staging environments.

 You shouldn't assume that the external development engineers have done a perfect job with JWT Pizza.
 In fact, there are several known bugs and security vulnerabilities in the code.
-Part of your job will be to discover and report these problems.
+Part of your job will be to discover and correct these problems.

 ## JWT Pizza architecture